After getting a couple of 3kg spools of PLA filament, I had to design a spool holder for use with my Bambu P1S and H2S 3D printers.

 Also, the roasted-almond smell when printing is stronger than with Bambu's Basic PLA, probably because of the higher nozzle temp.
 So make sure to ventilate the room or filter the fumes as even PLA emits toxic compounds

 No idea if the Tangled spool's dimensions will vary over time, or if spools from other suppliers are the same size.
 So make sure to double check.
+Update Feb'26 well, now we do know: they do !

 Time to crank out parts like daily baguettes out of a bakery !